hanneskod/readme-tester/README.md

 composer require --dev hanneskod/readme-tester:^1.0@beta
 ```

-> NOTE!
-Readme-tester works just as good as a development dependency of your
-> project as installed *globally*.

 Writing examples
 ----------------
 When readme-tester validates a markdown file all php colorized code blocks are